dustcraft/Non-Mydriatic_Fundus_Images_Enhancement/README.md

 **Note**: We only generate the masks after ellipse-fitting (***the recovering masks***) by default.
 And the former demonstration data will be replaced when you run this command-line.
 The default format of output images is **PNG**.

+If you want to generate the original masks (just be polished by some morphological operations), you could run:<br>

 ## Related